UnityTechnologies/InputSystem_Warriors/README.md

 ## Usage

 This example project is publicly available for you to:
-- Use as a learning resource for the new Input System or any other implemented feature & tool
+- Use as a learning resource for the Input System or any other implemented feature & tool
 - Use as a foundation for building your own projects
 - Extract code, assets and information for your own projects